MetroCS/QualityToolsForBlueJ/archive/decisionNotes/issue67_userInterfaceTechnologies_AWT.md

 * well documented and tested
 * familiar to many students/maintainers
 * relatively easy to learn
-* implemented using the Java language, which is the language used in this project
+* implemented using the Java language (which is the language used in this project)

 AWT is a part of Oracle's Java Foundation Classes, which makes it a trusted choice for creating graphical user interfaces.
 Because it's backed by Oracle, there is adequate documentation for maintainers to reference.